Ouray Ice Park History

 Bill Whitt and Gary Wild’s effort to “farm” ice attracted enough attention that in 1997 Ouray Ice Park, Inc. (OIPI) was officially established to organize the Ouray Ice Park.

-Nearly two decades later OIPI has continued to improve the Park’s plumbing system, increase access to new terrain in the Gorge, and finance and maintain extensive infrastructure throughout the Park.
-The Ouray Ice Park currently has over one mile of vertical terrain and over 200 ice and mixed climbs stretching along the Uncompahgre Gorge.
+25 years later OIPI has continued to improve the Park’s plumbing system, increase access to new terrain in the Gorge, and finance and maintain extensive infrastructure throughout the Park.
+The Ouray Ice Park currently has over one mile of vertical terrain and over 100 ice and mixed climbs stretching along the Uncompahgre Gorge.

 Each winter, OIPI hosts the Ouray Ice Festival to celebrate the Park and raise funds for its operation.
 Despite the high cost of its maintenance, the Park remains free and open for public use.
 In over 20 years of operation, it has become one of the premier ice climbing venues in the world.